My name is Jessica Calvo Andexer.

-Training in the therapeutic application of mindfulness, breathwork and movement work led me to work far more holistically.
+Training in the therapeutic application of mindfulness, breathwork and movement work, led me to work far more holistically.
 I also became dedicated to incorporating all I was learning into my own day to day life.
-My own health had worsened over the years, an auto-immune condition amongst other issues led me on a journey of discovery that helped me to create the work I now do.
-It also led me to leave London, and talking therapy work, and come to live in the Austrian mountains, where I continue my journey in connecting with nature.
+My own journey of discovery helped me to create the work I now do, offering neurobiologically informed training, well being work as well as consultation and clinical supervision.

-I am fully qualified in Psychodynamic Psychotherapeutic Counselling, Integrative Psychotherapy, Teaching Mindfulness, Energy Psychotherapy, Nature based mindfulness and Forest bathing, Master Practitioner in trauma work and Supervision training.
+I am fully qualified in Psychodynamic Psychotherapeutic Counselling, Integrative Psychotherapy, Teaching Mindfulness, Energy Psychotherapy, Nature based mindfulness and Forest bathing, Master Practitioner in trauma work as well as Supervision training.

 I have extensive and on-going training and CPD in wide ranging areas such as:

-Wide variety of breathwork techniques and neurobiology of breathing, Somatic Movement, Qi Gong, Group work.
-Many years of additional training and experience in the area of – Neurobiology of trauma, stress and anxiety.
+Wide variety of breathwork techniques and neurobiology of breathing.
+Many years of additional training and experience in the area of – Neurobiology of trauma, stress and anxiety, Neurodivergence and neurodevelopment conditions – especially in making therapy and mindfulness accessible, Polyvagal theory and its applications, Attachment theory, Somatic Movement, Qi Gong, Group work.
 Gender and LGBT+, MBCT and MBSR mindfulness courses, Buddhist Meditation courses, Meditation and Mindfulness retreats, Mental health issues, Delivering Training, Relationship styles and attachment theory, Yoga theory, Yin Yoga, Mindful Yoga and Yogic breathing techniques as well current training in the Wim Hof method ++

 Professional Membership Bodies: